Skip to content

 The Secure Act of 2022

-The SECURE Act’s 2.0 modifications, according to the legislation’s proponents, are intended to encourage more workers to start retirement savings.
-Although there is concern that some SECURE Act 2.0 provisions favor high-income earners over others.
+According to the legislation’s proponents, the SECURE Act 2.0 modifications aim to encourage more workers to start retirement savings.
+However, there is concern that some SECURE Act 2.0 provisions favor high-income earners over others.

 Required Minimum Distributions (RMDs)